 Through history circles are used in art to define certain measurements.
 In anatomy several rules are set up by using the circles.

 Beside strict forms like letters, artists very successfully used circle technique to create fun and interesting illustrations.
-Animals are common inspiration for many artists and logo designers and they can easily be illustrated using circle technique, like this artist has done.
+Animals are common inspiration for many artists and an animal logo can easily be illustrated using circle technique, like this artist has done.

 Thus the circle technique is highly recommended in logo design and it can be a lot of fun for designer.
 Possibilities are indefinite so the final result can greatly depend on artist imagination.